cpc/openasip/README.md

 RISC-V
 ------

-If you wish to build OpenASIP with support for RISC-V, you need to install the following prerequisites before installing OpenASIP.
-RISC-V GNU Toolchain (https://github.com/riscv-collab/riscv-gnu-toolchain) (version 12.1.0+) for common bintools and elf2hex (https://github.com/sifive/elf2hex) for generating hex files from RISC-V ELF files.
+If you wish to build OpenASIP with its experimental support for RISC-V, you need to install the RISC-V GNU Toolchain (https://github.com/riscv-collab/riscv-gnu-toolchain) (version 12.1.0+) for common bintools and elf2hex (https://github.com/sifive/elf2hex) for generating hex files from RISC-V ELF files.